How to Use the STAR Method for Interview Questions

 - Why Should We Hire You Interview Question

-What Is the STAR Method?
+What Is the STAR Method for Interviews?

 - Situation: An event, project, or challenge you faced at work.